-When not every student is given every question, the dense array coding will no longer work, because Stan does not support undefined values.
-The sparse data example shows an example with J = 3 and K = 4, with missing responses shown as NA, as in R. There is no support within Stan for R's NA values, so this data structure cannot be used directly.
-Instead, it must be converted to a "long form" as in a database, with columns indicating the j and k indexes along with the value.
-For instance, with jjand kk used for the indexes (following Andrew Gelman and Hill (2007)), the data structure can be coded as in the right-hand example in the example.
-This says that $y{1,1} = 0$, $y{1,2} = 1$, and so on, up to $y{3,2} = 1$, with all other entries undefined.
+There is no support within Stan for R's NA values, so this data structure cannot be used directly.
+Instead, it must be converted to a "long form" as in a database, with columns indicating the indices along with the value.
+With columns jj and kk used for the indexes (following Andrew Gelman and Hill (2007)), the 2-D array y is recoded as a table.
+The number of rows in the table equals the number of defined array elements, here $y{1,1} = 0$, $y{1,2} = 1$, up to $y{3,2} = 1$.
+As the array becomes larger and sparser, the long form becomes the more economical encoding.